tueimage/8qa01/tips_code.md

 * Online course https://swcarpentry.github.io/python-novice-inflammation/
 * Online tutorial https://towardsdatascience.com/solving-a-simple-classification-problem-with-python-fruits-lovers-edition-d20ab6b071d2

-You are allowed to use any code you find online, as long as you include the URL as a reference.
+You are allowed to use _any_ code you find online, as long as you include the URL as a reference.
+Using code is allowed, plagiarism is not.

 ## Pair programming